 The experimental apparatus is depicted in Figure 1.
 The stator employed for spinning spherical rotors was designed to adapt into a double-resonance APEX-style Chemagnetics probe (built decades ago for spinning 7 mm diameter cylindrical rotors) and 3D printed in clear acrylonitrile-butadiene-styrene (ABS) using either a ProJet MJP2500 3D printer (3D Systems, Rock Hill, SC, US) or a Form3 3D printer (Formlabs, Somerville, MA, US).
 A double saddle coil made from 1.5 mm silver-coated copper magnet wire was wound by hand using a mandrel and wrapped in Teflon tape for insulation with the leads soldered into place in the existing RF circuit of the Chemagnetics probe.
 The two optical fibers of the tachometer system were introduced into holes at the bottom of the semi-transparent stator.
 The transceiver of the original tachometer system was replaced with a more sensitive circuit.
 The transmitter in this circuit was an SFH756 light emitting diode fed with 42 mA of current.
-The detector comprised an SFH250 photodiode and a transimpedance amplifier with a 4.7 $M\Omega$ feedback resistor followed by a gain block providing a voltage gain of 42.
+The detector comprised an SFH250 photodiode and a 4.7 M Ω transimpedance amplifier followed by a gain block providing a voltage gain of 42.
 The magic angle adjustment was achieved by coupling the stator to the existing angle adjust rod in the probe.

 NMR experiments were performed at 7.05 T using a Bruker Avance III spectrometer (Bruker Corp., Billerica, MA, US).
-79Br spectra were taken at a transmitter frequency of 75.46 MHz and a MAS rate of 3.5 kHz.
-The implementation of a double saddle coil within the probe enabled the application of a 35 kHz B1 field on 79Br with 300 W incident RF power, a significant improvement over our previous implementation of 9.5 mm spherical rotors, which achieved a B1 field of only 12.5 kHz using a split coil and 800 W incident RF power (Chen et al. (2018)).
+79 Br spectra were taken at a transmitter frequency of 75.46 MHz and a MAS rate of 3.5 kHz.
+The implementation of a double saddle coil within the probe enabled the application of a 35 kHz B1 field on 79 Br with 300 W incident RF power, a significant improvement over our previous implementation of 9.5 mm spherical rotors, which achieved a B1 field of only 12.5 kHz using a split coil and 800 W incident RF power Chen et al. (2018).

 The 9.5 mm spherical rotors were machined from yttria-stabilized zirconia (O'Keefe Ceramics, Woodland Park, CO, US).
 Seven new spherical rotor designs were introduced (Figure 2), each with a 2.54 mm inner diameter cylindrical through hole: notched (rotors A, C), Pelton-style (rotors B, F), circular (rotors C, G), dimpled (rotor D), and with no flutes (rotor H).
 For the notched, circular, and Pelton-style rotors, two variations were machined differing by 0.5 mm in depth.
 For spin testing, each rotor was filled with a rigid 3D printed cylindrical ABS blank terminated with 4.75 mm spherical radius contoured ends.
-For
+For the NMR experiment, the rotor was packed with 97.1 mg KBr powder and sealed at each end with 3D printed ABS plugs.
+The same stator design was used for all spin testing experiments.

 Figure 1.
 Experimental apparatus.
 A.) Probehead design schematic depicting the stator with a double saddle coil, spherical rotor, and angle adjust arm.
-B.) Fully assembled probehead.
-C.) Cross-section views of the stator showing the drive gas inlet and angled through holes for the fiber optic tachometer.
-Drive gas is fed through the nozzle aperture placed at the complement of the magic angle (35.3°) into the stator cup.
+B.) Cross-section view of the stator showing the drive gas inlet and angled through holes for the fiber optic tachometer.
+Drive gas is fed from the left side into the stator cup (red arrow).
+C.) Fully assembled probehead.